losandes/supposed/README.md

 })
 ```

-If you nest your tests, you can skip any level.
+If you nest/branch your tests, you can skip any level.
 All children of a skipped level are also skipped.
 The following example will skip all tests:

 ```JavaScript
 test('// when dividing a number by zero', {